Tuller/ThunderCougarFalconBars/README.txt

-ThunderCougarFalconBars is a state based action bar addon
+ThunderCougarFalconBars is a bunch of experimental work to see how dynamic I could make an action bar addon with secure templates.
+I don't really do much with this project, but sometimes reference it when designing new things.